 How to watch the H20 Halloween reboot movies in order:

 H20 effectively washed away the majority of the sequels.
-It is set 20 years after the fateful Halloween night seen in the first film and the ’80 sequel, with Laurie strode front and centre once again.
+It is set 20 years after the fateful Halloween night seen in the first film and the ’80 sequel, with Laurie Strode front and center once again.
 Thankfully, in this timeline, she didn’t perish in a random car crash like Halloween 4 suggested.

 Here is a contentious entry to the timeline because it makes the huge mistake of retconning H2O’s cool ending by killing Laurie Strode instead of Myers in the last movie’s final shot.
 Resurrection is also considered one of the worst Halloween movies in the entire franchise; that’s due to its weird style and even weirder script.